 The closest road to the SAC is the B4001, but this lies 300m from the site at its closest, which is outside the distance from which vehicle exhaust emissions may be contributing to local nitrogen deposition.
-Coupled with the minor nature of this road and the fact that the SAC is physically situated above the road which will further limit the dispersal of pollution, it is highly unlikely that any increases in traffic flows resulting from development proposed in the Local Plan 2029 Part 1 would have a significant effect upon the qualifying interest of the SAC as a consequence of air pollution.
+Coupled with the minor nature of this road and the fact that the SAC is physically situated above the road which will further limit the dispersal of pollution, it is highly unlikely that any increases in traffic flows resulting from development proposed in the Additional Consultation document would have a significant effect upon the qualifying interest of the SAC as a consequence of air pollution.

-No avoidance or mitigation measures are therefore required with regards to air quality impacts of the Local Plan 2029 Part 1 on Hackpen Hill SAC.
+No avoidance or mitigation measures are therefore required with regards to air quality impacts of the Local Plan Part 1 February 2013 consultation document or the February 2014 Additional Consultation document on Hackpen Hill SAC.
 No 'in combination' assessment is required since local air quality from road traffic has been ruled out as an impact pathway.

-Issues of recreational pressure and air quality have been considered in relation to impacts of the Local Plan 2029 Part 1 on the Hackpen Hill SAC.
-It is possible to conclude that likely significant effects will not arise from air quality issues on the Hackpen Hill SAC as a result of development within the Vale of White Horse District under the Local Plan 2029 Part 1.
+Issues of recreational pressure and air quality have been considered in relation to impacts of the Additional Consultation document on the Hackpen Hill SAC.
+It is possible to conclude that likely significant effects will not arise from air quality issues on the Hackpen Hill SAC as a result of development within the Vale of White Horse District under the Additional Consultation document policy amendments.
 There is however a small risk of increased recreational pressure on Hackpen Hill SAC which may trigger the need for enhanced access management to the site.
 The local authority should be prepared to contribute to any enhanced access management that might be identified by Natural England in future as stemming from increased local population.